-The Geographic Information Systems (GIS) data layer, "Streams_Rivers," was used to determine if the proposed routes crossed rivers listed on the NRI, the IDEM Waters Designated for Special Protection, the INRC list of Navigable Waterways and the IDNR Natural and Scenic River Segments.
-For a more detailed explanation on how the GIS was used to determine potential impacts, please refer to Section 3.1, in this document.
+The Geographic Information Systems (GIS) data layer, "Streams\Rivers," was used to determine if the proposed alternatives crossed rivers listed on the NRI, the IDEM Waters Designated for Special Protection, the INRC list of Navigable Waterways or the IDNR Natural and Scenic River Segments.
+For a more detailed explanation on how the GIS was used to determine potential impacts, please refer to Section 3.1 - Methods, in this document.

 This Section analyzes only the impacts of alternatives such as Alternative B, Alternative C, etc. It does not distinguish among facility types which are expressway and Super-2 versions of the same alternative.
-All alternatives for a given route will share a common centerline and cross all rivers and streams at the same location.
+All facility types for a given alternative will share a common centerline and cross all rivers and streams at the same location.